Spain, soccer and an unwanted World Cup kiss: the Luis Rubiales firestorm, explained

 The federation then fired women's coach Jorge Vilda, who had been close with Rubiales and already the subject of a player rebellion last year.
 To replace him, the federation announced that the team's new head coach would be Montse Tomé.
 Tomé was an assistant coach to Vilda, and is the first female coach to lead Spain's women's team.

-Tomé was set to announce her squad for next week's game against Sweden and the following match, but those plans are now delayed.
+Hermosa is not on the roster for the upcoming matches.
+"We stand with Jenni ... we believe that the best way to protect her is like this, but we are counting on Jenni," Tomé said, according to Reuters.

-Midfielder Alexia Putellas posted a statement on Friday, signed by 39 players — including 21 out of 23 from the World Cup squad — listing changes they demand.
-They include: restructuring the women's soccer organization, the presidential cabinet and General Secretariat; the resignation of the RFEF president (now Pedro Rocha); and restructuring of communications and marketing as well as integrity management.
+Tomé had been set to announce the roster on Friday, but that was postponed amid reported further discussion between the players and the federation.
+Players including Hermoso and midfielder Alexia Putellas posted a statement that day, signed by 39 players — including almost the entire World Cup squad – outlining changes they demanded from the federation.

-"The specified changes to the RFEF are based on zero tolerance for those people who, from a position within the RFEF, have had, incited, hidden or applauded attitudes that go against the dignity of women," the statement says.
+Among their demands were a restructuring the women's soccer organization, the presidential cabinet and General Secretariat; the resignation of the RFEF president (now Pedro Rocha); and restructuring of communications and marketing as well as integrity management.

-Spanish sports law requires that athletes answer call-ups to the national teams unless they are injured or other circumstances prevent them from playing, the AP reports.
+It's not clear whether the players are satisfied.
+But Tomé said that she has spoken to all of the players from the World Cup squad and expects them to report to training camp on Tuesday, the AP reports.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.